Harold Ramirez Player Props: Rays vs. Blue Jays

 Harold Ramirez At The Plate

-- Ramirez has six doubles, a triple, seven home runs and nine walks while hitting .317.
+- Ramirez is hitting .310 with six doubles, a triple, seven home runs and 10 walks.

-- Looking at the 36 games he has played this year, he's hit a long ball in seven of them (19.4%), and in 5.1% of his trips to the dish.
+- He has gone deep in seven games this season (18.9%), homering in 5% of his trips to the plate.

-- Ramirez has had an RBI in 14 games this season (38.9%), including five multi-RBI outings (13.9%).
-He has also driven in three or more of his team's runs in one contest.
+- In 14 games this season (37.8%), Ramirez has picked up an RBI, and in five of those games (13.5%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.